-- Rubbing noses or faces (disease is sometimes spread through nasal discharge).
+- Rubbing noses or faces.
+The disease is sometimes spread through nasal discharge.

-- Sharing water bowls, food bowls, and sleeping areas – even if these have been cleaned in between use.
+- Sharing water bowls, food bowls, and sleeping areas.
+This applies even if these have been cleaned in between use.
 Bordetella bacteria can survive for two weeks even when disinfectants are used.

-If a dog catches Bordetella, this usually happens because they’ve contracted a virus and their immune system has become compromised.
+If a dog catches Bordetella, this usually happens because they’ve contracted a virus and its immune system has become compromised.
 Bordetella is then able to take hold and cause a secondary bacterial infection.